SkoolNotes/Taproot/2020HIST201/KBhHIST201AcienRegime.md

 # Acien Régime

 ## Societal Structure
-* Strict grid of social hierarchy resulted due to birthright
+ Strict grid of social hierarchy resulted due to birthright => Great Chain of Being

-* Societal organization explained by Great Chain of Being
+**Great Chain of Being**
 * Entire world organized structurally
 * God at the top, rocks at the bottom
 * In which, King on the top — God's divine representative ("L'état c'est moi" — the state is me)
 		* French societies organized into three castes — "estates"
 			* First Estate => clergy; enjoyed high status
 			* Second Estate => aristocracy; provided military and monetary support